AhmedMohamed50/E-Commerce_Project/README.md

 style.css: Basic styling for the pages. script.js: Main JavaScript file handling product and cart operations. products.json: A JSON file that simulates product data.

-Future Improvements
+7. Future Improvements
 Add a backend to handle product storage, user authentication, and order management.
 Enhance UI design for a better user experience.
 Implement payment gateway integration for real purchases.

-Contributing
+8.Contributing
 Feel free to fork this project and submit pull requests.
 Any feedback or feature requests are welcome.
-# Features
-1. home page for